 This has to be one of the most expensive, overpriced and actually just downright useless language learning platforms out there.

-I mean, besides all of the things it tells you that it doesn’t do, it only claims to teach you how to understand and speak the language and it doesn’t even do that well at all.
+I mean, besides all of the things it tells you that it doesn’t do, you can only hope that it will teach you how to understand and speak the language and I didn’t even find it to do that well at all.
 For setting its scope out so narrowly, it is shocking that it so widely misses the mark.

-As such you are certainly better off spending your money almost anywhere else on the internet.
+As such, you are almost certainly better off spending your money just about anywhere else on the internet.
 I feel bad for anyone that paid for this ‘course’.

 Anything but Language101.com!

 Learning a language doesn’t have to cost money.

 Sign-up to get a huge list of free resources tailored to the language you’re studying.

 We won’t send you spam.
 Unsubscribe at any time.